Home > People > Stephen Grable

 212 478 7213 212 478 7213 direct

-Steve represents clients across the country in the areas of:
+Steve represents clients across the country:

-Fiduciary Litigation (including contested accountings, probate and will contests, and guardianship disputes, on behalf of fiduciaries and beneficiaries/constituents);
+Fiduciary Litigation, including contested accountings, probate and will contests, and guardianship disputes, on behalf of fiduciaries and beneficiaries/constituents;

-Commercial Litigation (including breach of contract claims and related business torts, on behalf of businesses, and individual officers and directors);
+Commercial Litigation, including breach of contract claims and related business torts, on behalf of businesses, and individual officers and directors;

-Financial Services Litigation (including commercial loan workouts and defaults, on behalf of borrowers and lenders); and
+Financial Services Litigation, including commercial loan workouts and defaults, on behalf of borrowers and lenders; and

-Bankruptcy Litigation (including fraudulent conveyance and preference disputes, on behalf of secured lenders, unsecured creditors, trustees, and other bankruptcy constituents).
+Bankruptcy Litigation, including fraudulent conveyance and preference disputes, on behalf of secured lenders, unsecured creditors, trustees, and other bankruptcy constituents.